DavyJonesLocker/client_side_validations/README.md

   ...
 ```

+Please note that `pass` callback will also be performed on fields that skip validations.

 ## Understanding the client side validations data attribute ##

 A rendered form with validations will always have a `data-client-side-validations` attribute.